Speak to an expert

 Why do heat pumps produce noise?

-Air-to-water heat pumps, like the ones we install, are essentially neat replacements of gas boilers in a normal domestic application – that is, you don’t have to replumb your whole house and can, in most cases, connect to your existing heating pipes.
+Air-to-water heat pumps, like the ones we install, are essentially neat replacements of gas boilers in a normal domestic application – that is, you don’t have to replumb your whole house and can, in most cases, connect to your existing heating pipes and radiators.

-They extract heat from the air outside your home and use that heat to warm up water and radiators – so you can stay snug all year round.
+They extract heat from the air outside your home to warm up water and radiators – so you can stay snug all year round.

 The main element that produces noise in an ASHP is the fan that’s used to draw air over a refrigerant element.
-This fan runs at varying speeds depending on the heating needs of your home, but it also doesn’t run all the time.
+This fan runs at varying speeds depending on your home’s heating needs, but it also doesn’t run all the time.

 As part of our bespoke system design service, we always opt for the model that we’ve learned will give you the best result, but noise is always factored in – so that you can stay warm peacefully.

-The models we work with roughly have a sound pressure level of 38dBA at three metres away when operating in Standard Sound Mode – which is somewhere between birds chirping at a distance and the quiet hush of a library.
+The models we work with roughly have a low sound pressure level when operating in Standard Sound Mode which sounds something like birds chirping at a distance or the quiet hush of a library.
 This is significantly quieter, for example than a cooker extraction hood on a low setting.

-In fact, one of our trusted manufacturers, Ideal, have had their Logic Air models officially rated among the quietest in the UK by industry-standard certification company Quiet Mark
+One of our trusted manufacturers, Ideal, has had their Logic Air models officially rated among the quietest in the UK by industry-standard certification company Quiet Mark

-The only noise that you’ll get inside your home is, usually, the noise of radiators heating up – which is no different from what you’d likely have become used to with a gas boiler.
+So, the only noise that you’ll get inside your home is, usually, the noise of radiators heating up – which is no different from what you’ve likely become used to with a gas boiler.

 This is likely to be much less frequent (or non-existent) because your radiators will stay at a constant temperature rather than the constant cycling you tend to get with gas boilers.